 - Does the pricing seem too good to be true?

-Of course, just one or two of these signs doesn’t mean that you’re getting your nails painted by slaves.
+Of course, just one or two of these signs doesn’t mean that there is a human trafficking problem in your local Vietnamese nail salon.
 Many migrants don’t speak English, and it isn’t uncommon for takeaways, corner shops and beauty salons to have living quarters upstairs.

 However, if there are more than a couple of warning signs there, and if your gut is telling you that something isn’t right, then listen to it.
 Timid, tired looking staff in a cash-only nail bar with dishevelled clothes and little to no English could well be victims of modern day slavery and human trafficking.